asmitaaitis/Emotion-Sentiment-Stress-Analyzer-ML-/README.md

 ## Algorithm
 - TF-IDF Vectorization: Converts raw text into a numerical matrix based on word importance.

--Multinomial Naive Bayes: A probabilistic learning algorithm used for categorizing text into emotions.
+- Multinomial Naive Bayes: A probabilistic learning algorithm used for categorizing text into emotions.

 - Label Mapping: Translates numeric dataset labels into human-readable stress categories.